Is Skype Safe? How to Use It Securely in 2024

 What Is Skype & Who Owns It?

-Skype is a secure voice over internet protocol (VoIP) app that lets you make video and voice calls, send instant messages, and share files over the internet.
+Skype is a secure voice over internet protocol (VoIP) app that lets you make video & voice calls, send instant messages, and share files over the internet.
 The platform supports both individual and group calls and is available on a variety of devices, including Windows, Linux, Mac, iPhone, iPad, and Android.
 Additionally, Skype allows you to make phone calls and send SMS messages, offering both a paid subscription and a pay-as-you-go service.

 In 2011, Microsoft acquired Skype, bringing it into its ecosystem alongside tools like Teams and Outlook.
 As a result, Skype operates under Microsoft’s data policies and security frameworks, which determine how user data is managed and protected.